sweet-tooth-clojure/todo-example/README.md

 #### Input components

-In the form `(stfc/with-form [:home-new-todo-list :create])`, `with-form` is a macro (the only one in the frontend lib!) that creates a bunch of bindings.
-If you really, really, really hate that, like with a passion, then you can use the function `stfc/form` and destructure the bindings yourself.
+In the exprsesion `(stfc/with-form [:home-new-todo-list :create])`, `with-form` is a macro—the only one in Sweet Tooth's frontend lib!—that creates a bunch of bindings.
+(If you really, really, really hate that, like with a passion, then you can use the function `stfc/form` and destructure the bindings yourself.)

 One of the values it binds is the `input` component.
 The form uses it like this: